ips-protocol/go-ips/docs/experimental-features.md

 master, 0.4.7

 ### How to enable
-Modify your ipfs config:
+Modify your ipws config:
 ```
-ipfs config --json Experimental.FilestoreEnabled true
+ipws config --json Experimental.FilestoreEnabled true
 ```

-Then restart your IPFS node to reload your config.
+Then restart your IPWS node to reload your config.

-Finally, when adding files with ipfs add, pass the --nocopy flag to use the filestore instead of copying the files into your local IPFS repo.
+Finally, when adding files with ipws add, pass the --nocopy flag to use the filestore instead of copying the files into your local IPWS repo.

 ### Road to being a real feature
 - [ ] Needs more people to use and report on how well it works.